twrackers/TouchControls-library/README.md

 # TouchControls-library
-Classes to support the Berrett Hill line ot Touch Toggle and Touch Trigger capacitive-touch controls, designed for the model-railroad market.
+Classes to support the Berrett Hill line of Touch Toggle and Touch Trigger capacitive-touch controls, designed for the model-railroad market.